SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Hey, what happens if I want to update my beliefs about Bayes Rule?"
 - "Would peer review survive peer review?"
 - "The whole _point_ of civilization is to be less brutal than nature.
 Just because something is 'natural' doesn't absolve us of the responsibility to do better when we can."
+- "Stupidity is always a capital crime when Nature is the judge.
+We can and should do better than Nature.  _And_ be more merciful."
 - "Everyone _interesting_ is mad; of this there is no question.
 The better question is whether or not their madness is [the divine madness]({{ site.baseurl }}/tags/#TheDivineMadness)."
 - "Let sleeping dogs bury their own dead."
 (Combining "let sleeping dogs lie" and "let the dead past bury its own dead".)
-- On corporate managers and politicians: "Pay less attention to what they _say_, and more to what they _do_."
+- On corporate managers and politicians: "Pay less attention to what they _say_, and more attention to what they _do_."
 - "When you're in a hurry, all data are short-term."
 - "I probably won't follow your orders, but I may follow your example."
 - "Every nonfatal mistake is an opportunity to learn better.
 (Maybe even the fatal ones too, but in a theology-dependent way.)"